What to Know for Luna Tattoo Ukulele

 Luna provides a lifetime warranty on all of its instruments, which is a good factor on its face.

 However, the warranty claim process seems it’s a little bit of a problem.
-From what I understand, you need to discover an authorized Luna vendor then pay the transport to and from Luna.
+From what I understand, you need to discover an authorized Luna vendor and then pay for the transport to and from Luna.
 This process will probably cost as more than what you paid for the uke in the first place, so it sort of defeats the point.

 The reality is that mass-produced, entry-level instruments can have issues or can develop issues over time.
 The one solution to guard against that is a customer-focused warranty that doesn’t cost you anything if something goes wrong.